fasigpt/bottroubleshooter/README.md

   b.
 Validate REST API endpoint
   c.
 Status of endpoint (example if the Web App is in stopped state)
   d.
 Endpoint failing with exception
-3. If the BOT endpoint uses custom host name, the script will still detect if its hosted on Web App and then performs all other checks.
+  e.
+If the BOT endpoint uses custom host name, the script will still detect if its hosted on Web App and then performs all of the above checks.
+4. If you are using an on-premise solution it will provide you details of what ports you need to open.

 How to Use :